Tointech/ACM-ICMR-24-TeGA/README.md

 In this work, we create a new dataset tailored to our specific requirements, leveraging the [COSMOS](https://github.com/shivangi-aneja/COSMOS) dataset as a foundation.

 You can find our training dataset in folder [generated_dataset](generated_dataset).
- - The [dataset.txt](generated_dataset/sd_dataset.txt) file contains links to images stored on Google Drive, along with their corresponding annotations in the [sd_pairs.json](generated_dataset/sd_pairs.json) file.
+ - The [sd_dataset.txt](generated_dataset/sd_dataset.txt) file contains links to images stored on Google Drive, along with their corresponding annotations in the [sd_pairs.json](generated_dataset/sd_pairs.json) file.
 The annotation file includes captions and the relative path to each image.

 ### Evaluation Guide

--  Access to the [icmr2024_challenge.ipynb](icmr2024_challenge.ipynb) notebook.
-If necessary, modify the input folder path in the notebook according to your setup.
+-  To begin, please access the [icmr2024_challenge.ipynb](icmr2024_challenge.ipynb).
+If needed, adjust the input folder path within the notebook to suit your setup.

 **Note:** The input folder path should have the following structure: